daveprowse/tac-course/lesson-08/part-B/working-with-public-modules.md

 # Working with Public Modules
-**Scenario:** Setup an S3 bucket with a two-webserver cluster using common publicly available modules and a local module that multiple users can work with.
+**Scenario:** Setup a three-server cluster using common publicly available modules that multiple users can work with.

 > IMPORTANT!
+This lab will incur a cost.
+If you do not want your credit card to be charged, do not apply the infrastructure!
+> Due to the amount of resources that are being created, it could cost a dollar or more.

-This lab is built to work in the us-west-2 AWS region.
-It will not function if you change the region (without changing several other parameters in different files.)
+> Note: This lab is built to work in the us-east-2 AWS region.
+It will not function if you change the region (without changing several other parameters in various files.)

 # Procedure
-This is a longer lab so I broke it up into subsections.
+This is a longer lab, so I broke it up into subsections.
 Take your time and analyze the modules and code as you go.

 ## Setup and Analysis

 Make sure your terminal is set to work in the part-B directory.

+> Note: This could be known as our "root module".

 Analyze the main.tf file.
-It calls on three modules:
+It calls on two modules:

     --> main.tf ↓

       -----> vpc

       -----> ec2_instances

-      -----> website_s3_bucket

-vpc and ec2_instances will be downloaded from the Terraform Registry. website_s3_bucket is already built and exists locally in the modules directory.
+vpc and ec2_instances will be downloaded from the Terraform Registry.

-Change the bucket name to something unique that you would like to use.

 ---
 ## Get the Remote Modules